 Deacon is a role to be filled by qualified men or women who lead the way in serving the church under the authority and direction of the elders.

-For a more detailed description of deacons and what they will do at Remedy Church, read our document.
+For a more detailed description of deacons at Remedy Church, read our document.

 What we need from you:

-Following the example of Acts 6, we are asking you (our covenant members) to make suggestions about who you think are qualified and gifted to serve as deacons in our church family.
+Our current deacons are Andrew Cody, Donna Gilmore, Erik Jameson, Matt Fisk, and D’Andra Royse.
+They have been God’s grace to our church family, and as our church has grown and needs in the body have grown, we see the need for more deacons.
+Following the example of Acts 6, we are asking you (our covenant members) to make suggestions about who you think are qualified and gifted to join these five and serve as deacons in our church family.

 Please read Acts 6.1-7 and 1 Timothy 3.8-13.
 As you read, ask the Lord to bring specific people to your heart and mind who mirror the description and way of life we see in these passages, and think about how you have seen men and women serving our church in this way.

 We are praying for you and for our entire church as we work through this season together.
-We look forward to the things God will do in us and through us as we move forward from here.
+We look forward to the things God will do in us and through us as we move forward from here, and our prayer is that the word of God will continue to increase, and the number of the disciples will multiply greatly.